About Cisco Certifications: Cisco® Certifications are broadly classified into three groups:

 - CCNP Routing and Switching

 - CCNP Security

 - CCNP Wireless

-Among all the Cisco certs, CCNA (Routing & Switching) and CCNP (Routing and Switching) are the most widely taken certs.
+Among all the Cisco Professional level certs, CCNP (Routing and Switching) are the most widely taken certs.

 Expert level certifications: The Cisco Certified Internetwork Expert (CCIE) certification is the highest level of networking certification and a CCIE certified candidate is perhaps among the most experienced network engineer and most sought after in the industry.
 The various flavours of CCIE are as given below:

 - CCIE Data Center